 The majority of prospective pupils attend one of our Open Days, which are held every year in Spring and Autumn.
 Prospective Year 7 joiners usually come along for an Open Day during Year 4 or 5.
 These give a chance for girls and their parents to tour the school and chat to staff and pupils.
-Families are also welcome to book an individual tour of the school on a working day and these can be arranged by contacting our Registrar, or by completing our online Enquiry Form.
+Families are also welcome to book an individual tour with our Registrar.

-The next step is to register your daughter by completing the registration form to be found in the back of the school prospectus and paying a non-returnable Registration Fee of £50.
+The next step is to register your daughter by completing the registration form to be found online or with the school prospectus, and paying a non-returnable Registration Fee of £75.
 If your daughter may be joining us in Year 7 and has a particular talent, you may consider applying for a Scholarship – Art, Music, Drama or Sport.
 Academic and Miss Comrie Scholarships cannot be applied for.
 For more information on Scholarships, please visit our Scholarships and Bursaries page.

 Once registered, your daughter will be invited to be a ‘St Mary’s girl for a day’ at one of our Taster Days for prospective Year 7 pupils, or if she is applying to join another year group, to take part in a day of lessons with her own year group.